 Even if you haven’t made challah before, you’ll find this Zomick’s recipe very easy and your challah will taste great and look even better.
 The first time you try this recipe it may become a bit dense.
 Therefore try using bread flour and simply make one big loaf of challah instead of two smaller ones.
 It will turn out a bit better.

-According to Zomick’s Kosher Bakery, the basic principle in Talmud is – what comes from a kosher animal is kosher, but what comes from a non-kosher animal isn’t kosher.
+According to Zomick’s, a kosher bakery located in Cedarhurst and recently listed on Yelp as a top notch restaurant in New York, the basic principle in Talmud is – what comes from a kosher animal is kosher, but what comes from a non-kosher animal isn’t kosher.
 Therefore, only the milk from kosher mammals is kosher.
 In addition, the eggs from kosher birds are kosher.
 But still, all eggs should be carefully examined in order to ensure that they do not contain blood.
 Although the bees are not kosher animals, the honey is considered as kosher food.

 Zomick’s Kosher Bakery – Easy braided challah